AdaLLaVA

 Performance

-Latency Awareness
+Latency Adaptivity

-Content Awareness
+Content Adaptivity

 Latency token shows different behavior given different image.
 The key-query attention scores of the latency token and the input visual tokens with different text questions are different.
 Our model dynamically adjust its computational focus based on the query type.